Code of Practice

 Work while you study

-You’re allowed to work part-time (up to 20 hours per week) while you study at NZMA and full-time during Summer school holidays.
+You’re allowed to work part-time (up to 20 hours per week) if you are an international student studying level 4,5 and 6 courses at NZMA and full-time during Summer school holidays.
 Click HERE to read the latest from Immigration New Zealand about working while you study.
 NZMA Careers will work with you for FREE to help you get a great job.

 Graduate Work Permits